 1. Our church organises events providing an opportunity for local people to engage with local leaders on local environmental issues (e.g. local MPs, AMs or council leaders)

-Less often We have yet to engage with the Parish council
+Less often Conversations are beginning with the Parish council

 2. Our church (either alone or as part of a local network) engages with our local MP, AM, local council or Public Service Board on environmental matters:

 At least annually As individuals and as a church we have lobbied our MP and have advertised petitions and lobby events.

 3. Our church arranges for local environmentalists to speak in our services:

 At least annually.
 This will be arranged for the Spring.
 We have local environmentalists talking to us at the Eco Church gatherings.

 4. Our church (either alone or as part of a local network) works with local sustainability movements like Transition Towns: